pclalv/crystal-key-item-randomizer/README.md

   defeating Team Rocket in Mahogany Town; even if the player gets the `BASEMENT_KEY` early, nobody will be in the Underground Warehouse until after defeating Team Rocket in Mahogany Town. (won't fix?)
-- **Randomizer pokegear cards among items**. this is pretty straightforward, because `giveitem`, `verbosegiveitem` and `setflag` (pokegear cards are flags) are all three-byte instructions. the exception, of course, is `itemball`. i think this would require custom ASM that acts like an itemball on the overworld but instead sets a game flag.
+- **Randomizer pokegear cards among items**. `giveitem` and `verbosegiveitem` are 3-byte instructions; `setflag` and `itemball` are (pokegear cards are flags) are 2-byte instructions. how to reconcile this? i think this would require custom ASM that acts like an itemball on the overworld but instead sets a game flag.
+  - problem: fit instructions that behave like `{,verbose}giveitem` into 2 bytes
+  - problem: fit instructions that behave like `setflag` and `itemball` into 3 bytes
   - itemballs can also be `person_event`s - see electrodes in `TeamRocketBaseB2F.asm`
 - try to create a person_event itemball that grants a pokegear card